 "Public access line (PAL)" means an access line equipped with features to detect coins, permit the use of calling cards, and such other features as may be used to provision a pay phone.

 "Public safety answering point (PSAP)" means an answering loca-tion for enhanced 911 (E911) calls originating in a given area.
 PSAPs are designated as primary or secondary.
 Primary PSAPs receive E911 calls directly from the public; secondary PSAPs receive E911 calls only on a transfer or relay basis from the primary PSAP.
 Secondary PSAPs generally serve as centralized answering locations for a particular type of emergency call.

+“Radio communications service company” has the meaning found in RCW 80.04.010, except that for the purposes of this section it includes only those companies providing two-way voice communication as a common carrier.

 "Residential service" means basic service to a household.